Six of Cups

 Astrologia

 Determined, Intense and passionate.
-Transformative with strong ability to self-introspect regarding current feelings or formative events from the distant past.
+Transformative, with strong ability to self-introspect regarding current feelings or formative events from the distant past.
 Can be secretive and destructive.

 Six of Cups

-It can mean negating the memories of a bereavement or disconnection by carrying yourself into the future by remembering earlier better times.
+It can mean negating the memories of a bereavement or disconnection by carrying yourself into the future by remembering earlier, better times.

-It can mean looking at the future through a child’s eyes, seeing the potential and ignoring the immediate ‘it won’t work!’ pitfalls of an adult’s eyes.
+It can mean looking at the future through a child’s eyes, seeing the potential and ignoring the immediate ‘it won’t work’ pitfalls of an adult’s eyes.

 Pyramus and Thisbe

-The story of Pyramus and Thisbe dates to Ovid’s Metamorphoses (around 8AD), but this is only the earliest written version we have.
-It is derived from a much earlier version.
-They are the archetypal young lovers, and many later such stories (such as Romeo and Juliet) take inspiration from it.
+The story of Pyramus and Thisbe dates to Ovid’s Metamorphoses (around 8 CE), but that is only the earliest written version we have.
+The story is derived from a much earlier version that comes from the East.

-The story relates to a boy and girl, Pyramus and Thisbe who are born in adjoining houses and become familiar with each other as children.
-As they grow older, childish companionship blossoms into love, but they are forbidden from seeing each other by their fathers.
+They are the archetypal young lovers, inspiring countless later stories (including Romeo and Juliet).
+The myth follows a boy and a girl, Pyramus and Thisbe, born in adjoining houses.
+They become familiar with each other as children.
+As they grow older, childish companionship blossoms into love, but their fathers forbid them from seeing each other.

 Sometimes people need to listen to the voice of the child, because it can be childish and full of fantasy, but when it is said earnestly and from the heart, it is spoken from a place of unshakable truth.